Home Therapy Assistance Dog Certification

 CAN I TRUST DISABILITY AID DOGS (DAD)

 Absolutely!
 We are a self-accrediting Organisation and a peak body in our own right.
-Some of our clients get government funding and our dogs fly in cabin with 2 major domestic airlines.
+Some of our clients get government funding.

 THE LAW & BREEDS